 Lightweight components help reduce the consumption of fossil fuels and extend the range of aircraft.
 They also have positive effects in terms of costs and the environment.
 This is why SAERTEX products and SAERTEX know-how can be found in almost all sectors of the manned and unmanned aerospace industry: From aeroplanes and helicopters right through to components for the spacecraft market.

-Our technical fabric solutions are always individually developed in cooperation with our customers to deliver top-performance and ensure cost efficiency in the manufacturing process.
+Our non-crimp fabric reinforcements are always individually developed in cooperation with our customers to deliver top-performance.
+SAERTEX materials ensure cost efficiency in the manufacturing process.
 Our special aerospace team provides a high level of consulting expertise in terms of materials and applications.
-At our factory in Stade we produce preforms and, when required, undertake the manufacture of complete components in our 8,500m2, fully air-conditioned production facility, e.g. as an approved QSF-B supplier to Airbus.
+At our factory in Stade we produce preforms.
+And when required we undertake the manufacture of complete components in our 8,500m2, fully air-conditioned production facility, e.g. as an approved QSF-B supplier to Airbus.

 Current examples of applications: